Assam govt appoints Vinay Gupta as new chief wildlife warden

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Hailing from Uttar Pradesh, Gupta is a 1993-batch IFS officer of the Assam-Meghalaya cadre.
+Hailing from Uttar Pradesh, Gupta is a 1993 batch IFS officer of the Assam-Meghalaya cadre.

 Also Read: Assam govt carries out reshuffle of IFS officers